uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/annotation_configuration/autowiring/README.md

 The default behavior of `@Autowired` is to treat the annotated methods, fields or constructors as required dependencies.
 When a bean is being constructed, the `@Autowired` dependencies should be available.
-If Spring cannot resolve a bean for wiring, it will throw an exception.
+If Spring cannot resolve a corresponding bean for wiring, it will throw an exception.

-This behaviour can be changed by setting the required attribute in `@Autowired` annotation to _false_.
+This behaviour can be changed by setting the `required` attribute in `@Autowired` annotation to `false`.
 This will enable the framework to skip a non-satisfiable dependencies by marking it as non-required.

 ```java